-ACT provides a Teen Center and after-school alternatives that are welcoming, safe and fun for all teenagers in the community.
+The Teen Center provides summertime day programming and after-school alternatives that are welcoming, safe and fun for all teenagers in the community.
 Plan and deliver events, activities, and support for area teens.
-To read more about experiences at Addison Central Teens, check out this recent CCE blog post.
+To read more about experiences at The Teen Center, check out this CCE blog post.

 Charter House Coalition

 Provide support to guests at the Charter House emergency shelter, including meal preparation and day services.